omkar-shelke25/cka-killercoda/pod-resource-management/step1.md

 - Add **20% overhead** to avoid node instability (reserve 20% for system processes)
 - **Both init containers and main containers** must have **identical** resource requests and limits.

-> Note: Round DOWN to nearest whole number for safety
+> Note: Only Round DOWN to nearest whole number for safety

 #### Task 3: Edit the Deployment